preactjs/preact-www/content/en/guide/v10/forms.md

 ## Creating A Simple Form

 Let's create a simple form to submit todo items.
-For this we create a `<form>`-Element and bind an event handler to onSubmit of the form.
-We do a similar thing for the text input field, but note that we are storing the value in TodoForm component by using `setState()`.
-You guessed it, we're using a Controlled Component here.
-In this example, Controlled Component is suitable, because we need to display the input's value in another element.
+For this we create a `<form>` Element, then add a handler to listen for the form's "submit" event.
+Similarly, we create a text input field and listen for the "input" event triggered in response to typing.
+Notice that we are storing the text input's value in our `TodoForm` component using `setState()` - this makes it a Controlled input.
+A Controlled component is suitable for this example, because we need to know the input's state in order to display its current value in another element.

 ```jsx
 class TodoForm extends Component {